webpack-contrib/uglifyjs-webpack-plugin/README.md

 [![build status](https://secure.travis-ci.org/webpack-contrib/uglifyjs-webpack-plugin.svg)](http://travis-ci.org/webpack-contrib/uglifyjs-webpack-plugin) [![bitHound Score](https://www.bithound.io/github/webpack-contrib/uglifyjs-webpack-plugin/badges/score.svg)](https://www.bithound.io/github/webpack-contrib/uglifyjs-webpack-plugin) [![codecov](https://codecov.io/gh/webpack-contrib/uglifyjs-webpack-plugin/branch/master/graph/badge.svg)](https://codecov.io/gh/webpack-contrib/uglifyjs-webpack-plugin)

-# UglifyJS Webpack Plugin (experimental!)
+# UglifyJS Webpack Plugin

 This plugin uses [UglifyJS](https://github.com/mishoo/UglifyJS2) to minify your JavaScript.
+It is the same plugin as in webpack core except it has been decoupled from it.
+This allows you to control the version of UglifyJS you are using.

 ## Usage